Semi-Bandit Learning for Monotone Stochastic Optimization: Applications

 \item When $\mathcal{F}$ is an intersection of a constant number of matroid, knapsack and matching constraints, \citet{FeldmanSZ21} provide a framework to achieve an $\alpha=\Omega(1)$-approximation algorithm for ASPM. \end{itemize}

 Previous work by~\citet{SW2024} obtained online algorithms for FSPM under a uniform matroid of rank one, i.e., the seller can serve only one customer and the customers arrive in a fixed order.
-Notably, they considered the \emph{bandit feedback} model, which, in this specific setting, coincides with the \emph{binary feedback} model.\footnote{Although the bandit feedback model only reveals the final revenue, one can recover the identity of the customer who accepted the service by introducing arbitrarily small perturbations to the posted prices.} Our result for this case is a $1-$regret of $O\left(n \sqrt{kT \log(knT)}\right)$, which improves upon the $O(n^{2.5}k\sqrt{T} \log T+ n^5 k \log^2 T)$ bound from ~\citet{SW2024}.
+Notably, they considered the \emph{bandit feedback} model, which, in this specific setting, coincides with the \emph{binary feedback} model.
+Although the bandit feedback model only reveals the final revenue, one can recover the identity of the customer who accepted the service by introducing arbitrarily small perturbations to the posted prices.
+Our result for this case is a $1-$regret of $O\left(n \sqrt{kT \log(knT)}\right)$, which improves upon the $O(n^{2.5}k\sqrt{T} \log T+ n^5 k \log^2 T)$ bound from ~\citet{SW2024}.
 We note that this paper also obtained $poly(n)\cdot \sqrt{T}$ regret for continuous distributions (under some regularity assumption).

 Note that any SPM policy chooses a threshold (the price $p_i$) for each customer $i$.
 Moreover, the increase in the objective value for any customer $i$ is determined by the binary observation $\1_{\varX_i \geq p_i}$.
 So, SPM satisfies Assumption~\ref{asmp:censored-f}.
 We now prove monotonicity of SPM.
-Without loss of generality, for any decision tree (policy) $\Pi$, we assume that the left branch out of a node $(i,p_i)$ corresponds to customer $i$ accepting while the right branch corresponds to rejection. \begin{lemma} ASPM with any downward-closed constraint ${\cal F}$ is down-monotone. \end{lemma} \begin{proof} Consider two product distributions $\bld{D}=\{\mathcal {D}_i\}_{i=1}^n$ and $\bld{E}=\{\mathcal {E}_i\}_{i=1}^n$ such that $\bld{D} \sd \bld{E}$.
-We will show that $\OPT(\bld{D}) \leq \OPT(\bld{E})$ by induction on the number of customers $n$.
+Without loss of generality, for any decision tree (policy) $\Pi$, we assume that the left branch out of a node $(i,p_i)$ corresponds to customer $i$ accepting while the right branch corresponds to rejection. \begin{lemma} ASPM with any downward-closed constraint ${\cal F}$ is down-monotone. \end{lemma} \begin{proof}